The24Kings/The24Kings/README.md

 ### 🤔 About me
-- 📝 I'm a self-taught developer from Washington
+- 📝 I'm an Associate Software Engineer from Washington

-- 🎓 I'm currently studying Computer Science at Lewis-Clark State College
+- 🎓 Just graduated with my Bachelor's of Science in Computer Science!

 - ❤️ Currently learning JavaScript, Java, Python, C, C++, and Rust